Shakakai/js2hs/README.md

 During the installation, you installed mocha, a unit test framework.
 You can run the mocha test suite for a post like so: mocha [post folder]/[javascript test file] mocha post1/string.js

+## Haskell

+For Haskell testing, we'll be using HUnit, the Haskell equivalent of JUnit.